|

 Live in Hyde Park

 Heralded by a tense intro, the funky, fists-in-the-air sound of "Can't Stop" cutting through the ether is one of those moments that make live albums so compelling for those who were there andthose who weren't.
 The Peppers go on to play through 2 CDs' worth of favourites from By the Wayand Californicationplus newer material such as "Fortune Faded", "Rolling Sly Stone" and "Leverage of Space".
-It's difficult to pick highlights, as the level of musicianship from the four was high as ever but unexpected, quirky numbers such as John and Flea's rendition of Donna Summer's "I Feel Love" stand out as memorable euphoric moments.
-Sadly, the only pre-Californicationsongs were old favourites "Under the Bridge" and "Give it Away", both sounding fresh despite being 13 years old.
-Live in Hyde Parkis definitely a worthy addition to any record collection.
-It's amazing that a band in their third decade of success can release theirfull debut live album, but the Chili Peppers prove that they've still got it (now, more than ever) and will be around for a very long time to come.
-David Trueman Stadium Arcadium

 The title track, "Desecration Smile," and "She Looks To Me" finds them venturing further into laid back pop ballad territory, while the tricky rhythms of "Dani California,""Charlie," and "So Much I" eventually kick into familiar top gear on the pop-savvy "Tell Me Baby" and hip-hop seasoned "Storm in a Teacup."
-It's not that there's a paucity of musical adventure here ("If" and "Animal Bar" finds them wafting into Floydish neo-psychedelia while "Make You Feel Better" seems to channel no less than Joe Jackson) but that it's delivered with a subtletyand dare we say it?tasteful musical restraint that's a stark contrast to the band's early, overly overt nature.
+It's not that there's a paucity of musical adventure here ("If" and "Animal Bar" finds them wafting into Floydish neo-psychedelia while "Make You Feel Better" seems to channel no less than Joe Jackson) but that it's delivered with a subtlety—and dare we say it?—tasteful musical restraint that's a stark contrast to the band's early, overly overt nature.
 There's perhaps too much mid-tempo simmering and reflection going on; like most double-albums it could be focused into a much more compelling single disc.
-But that seems largely beside the Peppers' hooks-over-histrionics point here: an unlikely record to kick back to, and one that both challenges assumptions and eases the band into middle age with an oft languorous, if undeniably savory groove.
-Jerry McCulley Somber Eyes to the Sky
+But that seems largely beside the Peppers' hooks-over-histrionics point here: an unlikely record to kick back to, and one that both challenges assumptions and eases the band into middle age with an oft languorous, if undeniably savory groove. —Jerry McCulley

 The Art of Balance